nyl-auster/rust-memo/README.md

 }
 ```

 🚨 this will throw an error because there is a semi-column : expression is turned into a **statement** and do not return the value. **The default value for functions is expressed by (), the empty tuple.** .
 Therefore, nothing is returned, which is not compatible with the return type which is i32.
-You can remove semi-column or add "return" and keep the semi-column to fix this error.

-because adding semi-column converts the expression to a statement, there is no more explicit returned value. "()", empty tuple, is returned by default, and this does not match with the declared return type "i32" : error at compile time.

 To fix this error, simply remove the semi-column: